Oklahoma

 What Triggers the Notification Requirement

-A "breach of the security of a system" means the unauthorized access and acquisition of unencrypted and unredacted computerized data that compromises the security or confidentiality of personal information.
+A breach of the security of a system means the unauthorized access and acquisition of unencrypted and unredacted computerized data that compromises the security or confidentiality of personal information.

-Two important qualifiers apply.
+Two qualifiers apply.
 First, good-faith acquisition of personal information by an employee or agent of the entity does not constitute a breach, provided the information is not used or subject to further unauthorized disclosure.
 Second, encrypted data is excluded from the notification requirement unless the encryption key was also compromised.

 Notification Requirements and Timeline